alphagov/content-store/.github/pull_request_template.md

 # Be Very Careful With Pull Requests

-This is a forked repo, so by default Github will think you want to make a PR against the pupstream content-store repo](https://github.com/alphagov/content-store).
+This is a forked repo, so by default Github will think you want to make a PR against the upstream/base content-store repo](https://github.com/alphagov/content-store).
-When raising a PR, *you must manually change the 'merge into ...' repository to be this repo!*
+When raising a PR, *you _must_ manually change the base repository to this repo!*

 This application is owned by the publishing platform team.
 Please let us know in #govuk-publishing-platform when you raise any PRs.